Winston-Lin/dziganto.github.io/_posts/2017-7-21-Python-Deep-Learning-Frameworks-2.md

 3. Install Theano dependencies: `conda install numpy scipy mkl nose sphinx pydot-ng`
 3. Install Theano: `conda install theano pygpu`

 **Notes:** Like PyTorch, everything is installed through conda which makes installation dead simple.
 My only gripe is that one of Theano's dependencies required Python 2.7.
-Definitely note a deal breaker but I prefer Python 3.
+Definitely not a deal breaker but I prefer Python 3.
 For that reason, I give PyTorch and TensorFlow an edge.

 ## An Aside
 If you're not sure which libraries you have installed, do the following: